A photo of the NYC Skyline

 • A person is guilty of fourth-degree criminal mischief if they intentionally damage another person’s property without any legal right or reasonable grounds to believe they have such a right.

-• A person is guilty if they intentionally disable or remove telephonic, TTY, or similar communication sending equipment to prevent a person requesting emergency assistance.
+• A person is guilty if they intentionally disable or remove telephonic, TTY, or similar communication sending equipment to prevent a person from requesting emergency assistance.

 • A person is guilty if they intentionally participate in the destruction of an abandoned building, as defined in The New York Real Property Actions and Proceedings Law § 1971.